underground-software/kdlp.underground.software/md/course/fall2023/assignments/setup.md

 set sort=threads
 set from="$my_username@kdlp.underground.software"
 set smtp_url="smtps://$my_username:$my_password@kdlp.underground.software:465"
-push "<change-folder>pops://$my_username:$my_password@kdlp.underground.software:995"\n
+push "&lt;change-folder&gt;pops://$my_username:$my_password@kdlp.underground.software:995"\n
 </code></pre>
 * Open the email list by running the `mutt` command.
 You can quit by pressing `q` or hitting `ctrl+c`
 * You will see a list of email threads navigate up and down with the arrow keys or `j` and `k`
 * You should see a welcome to the email system message at the top and then all subsequent emails in chronological order.
-* Press enter to view the selected message and press `q` to exit back to the main screen.
+* Press enter to view which message you have highlighted and press `q` to exit back to the main screen.
+Press the spacebar to scroll to the next page within the email.
 * You should see your patch series including your introduction in the list of messages.
     * If you do, congratulations, you successfully completed the setup.
 You can shut down the VM and go do something else :)
     * If not, feel free to reach out with questions we are happy to help.
+* Once you are finished, you can shut down the vm with the command `sudo poweroff`.
+    * Before running it, you should check back in on the updates running in `tty1`.
+Press `ctrl+alt+f1` and make sure that the update command is done and you are back in a shell.
+    * If it is finished, switch back to tty2 (`ctrl+alt+f2`) and run the poweroff command.

 #### Optional VM Configuration

 * Set up SSH access:
-  * Run the command `ip -br a | grep UP`, read the ip address listed there.
+    * While logged in to the machine on the tty, run the command `ip -br a | grep UP`, read the ip address listed there.
     * On your host machine, open a terminal and try running `ssh username@ip-address` where *username* is the username you picked earlier and the *ip-address* is the one you just found.
+        * The first time you connect to a new server via ssh, ssh will not know the server and will say it cannot establish the authenticity of the machine you are connecting to.
+        * It will ask if you are sure you want to continue connecting.
+Type `yes` and hit enter.
+        * You will be prompted for your password.
+This is the password for your account on the VM.
-  * You should be prompted for your password, after you enter it you will be able to access your vm from your host machine.
+    * After you enter it you will be able to access your vm from your host machine.
+        * You will be accessing a shell exactly like the tty you get by logging in within the vm window.
+        * You can log out by typing `exit` and hitting enter, or pressing `ctrl+d` just like the tty.
     * If you want to obviate the need to enter the password every time you log in, you can set up SSH-keys.
           * Open a terminal on your host machine (`cmd.exe` on windows)
           * If you have never set up SSH-keys (you might have done it already if you use ssh for github or gitlab):
           * Run the command `ssh-keygen` in a terminal on your host machine and accept the default values.
     * If you already have SSH-keys or you just created them using the step above:
           * If you are not on Windows, run `ssh-copy-id username@ip-address` to copy your keys to the VM.
           * If you are on Windows, run `type $env:USERPROFILE\.ssh\id_rsa.pub | ssh username@ip-address "cat >> .ssh/authorized_keys"`
-      * You will be prompted for your password, enter it, and the command should finish.
+          * You will be prompted for your vm password one final time, enter it, and the command should finish.
-      * Try logging in with `ssh username@ip-address` and you should not need to enter your password again.
+    * Try logging in with `ssh username@ip-address` and you should not need to enter your password ever again.
 * Make the VM headless:
-  * Check back on the updates from the first step.
-Wait for them to finish.
-  * Once the updates are finished, run `shutdown now`.
-The VM should shut down and exit.
+    * Power down the machine with `sudo poweroff`
     * Open the VM Settings and disable the graphical output, the exact settings depends on the VM software you are using.
     * Most of the time you will be able to keep the graphics off, since you already set up SSH access.
     * This will lighten the load on your computer since it won't have to render the GUI and will make the VM run faster.